projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

    [    0.862942] ACRN HVLog: acrn_hvlog_init

-Additional settings in the Service VM
+Additional Settings in the Service VM
 =====================================

-BIOS settings of GVT-d for WaaG
+BIOS Settings of GVT-d for WaaG
 -------------------------------

 .. note::